jace-ys/huddle/README.md

 # Huddle
-Trello automation service created for HackUPC2018
+Speech-to-Trello automation service created at HackUPC2018, to automate the tedious and menial process of keeping minutes